FTL-Hyperspace/FTL-Hyperspace/README.md

 ## Modding

 Every setting is documented in `data/hyperspace.xml` inside `Hyperspace.ftl`.
-Change it from your mod with `hyperspace.xml.append`, and don't redistribute the Hyperspace binaries.
+Change it from your mod with `hyperspace.xml.append`.
 Lua scripting is covered by the [Lua API reference](../../wiki/Lua-API).

 ## Building